Arunm619/coding/readme.md

 **3.Smallest window that contains all characters of string itself** [See Solution](https://gist.github.com/arun-sudharsan/def033d131eb4a31790411d8cca0255e)

-4.Count number of substrings with exactly k distinct characters
+**4.Count number of substrings with exactly k distinct characters** [See Solution](https://gist.github.com/arun-sudharsan/5a0c2eaa9c758a97f5df3acf72c31f7b)

 6.Count words in a given string